veracode/Veracode-Community-Projects/README.md

 * [ConcourseCI, Gitlab, Travis](https://github.com/ctcampbell/veracode-ci-examples) ([Ctcampbell](https://github.com/ctcampbell)) - Example configurations for integrating Veracode scanning in various continuous integration systems.

 * [Dynamic Scan and Wait for Result](https://github.com/christyson/dynamic-scan-and-wait-for-result) ([Christyson](https://github.com/christyson/)) - Extends the Java API Wrapper to provide "break the build" style scanning.
 Includes instructions on how to integrate this workflow into Jenkins.

+* [Flowdock](https://github.com/brian1917/vcodeFlowdockNotifier) ([Brian1917](https://github.com/brian1917/)) - Utility designed to be run in a build process after a Veracode scan to notify a Flowdock flow that the scan completed.
+Optional to include policy compliance info in notification.

 * [Gitlab](https://gitlab.com/ctcampbell/veracode-gitlab-example) ([Ctcampbell](https://gitlab.com/ctcampbell/)) - An example configuration for Veracode integration with GitLab.